Los Angeles County Board of Supervisors

-The Los Angeles County Board of Supervisors (LACBOS) is the five-member governing body of Los Angeles County, California, United States.
+The Los Angeles County Board of Supervisors (LACBOS) is the governing body of Los Angeles County, California, United States.

+The five-member Board was constituted in the middle of the 19th century, when the County population was just a few thousand people.
+The Board's structure remained largely unchanged even as the County grew to become the United States' most populous, with each supervisor responsible for a district of about 2 million constituents in the 2020s.
+The Board manages an annual budget of more than $50 billion, and has ultimate control over most aspects of the County's departments, including social services, public works, and the court system.
+The Board's combination of immense power and minimal oversight is such that the Supervisors are nicknamed the "five little kings"—or in the case of the most recent Board, the "five little queens".
+Multiple attempts to reform the Board of Supervisors by ballot measure failed in the 20th and early 21st century.
+In 2024, voters approved Measure G to expand the Board to nine members and create an executive position.

 History

 On April 1, 1850 the citizens of Los Angeles elected a three-man Court of Sessions as their first governing body.
 A total of 377 votes were cast in this election.
 In 1852, the Legislature dissolved the Court of Sessions and created a five-member Board of Supervisors.
 In 1913 the citizens of Los Angeles County approved a charter recommended by a board of freeholders which gave the County greater freedom to govern itself within the framework of state law.

-As the population expanded throughout the twentieth century, Los Angeles County did not subdivide into separate counties or increase the number of supervisors as its population soared.
-Today, each supervisor represents more than two million people.
-As a consequence, individual Supervisors often had a substantial influence over the governance of the county, and the group was collectively known as the "five little kings".
+Los Angeles County did not subdivide into separate counties or increase the number of supervisors as its population soared during the twentieth century.
+Today, each supervisor represents just under two million people.
+As a consequence, individual supervisors often exercised substantial influence over the governance of the county, and the group was collectively known as the "five little kings".
+Efforts to increase the number of supervisors on the board all failed at the ballot box in 1962, 1976, 1992, and 2000.

-With the election of Holly Mitchell to the board in 2020, the board of supervisors were occupied entirely by women for the first time in its history.
+With the election of Holly Mitchell to the board in 2020, the Board of Supervisors was occupied entirely by women for the first time in its history.
+Since the "five little kings" nickname was no longer appropriate, the news media began to refer to the board as the "five little queens".

+In November 2024, county voters approved Measure G, which required the county to create an independent ethics commission by 2026, hold a direct election for a county executive by 2028 (in lieu of the supervisors' traditional appointment of the County Chief Executive Officer), and begin a redistricting process that would culminate in the election of a nine-member board of supervisors by 2032.